 Tecoalli is a conventional oil development located in shallow water in Mexico and is operated by Eni Mexico, SDeRLDe CV.
 According to GlobalData, who tracks more than 34,000 active and developing oil and gas fields worldwide, Tecoalli was discovered in 2015, lies in block R01-L02-A1, with water depth of around 131 feet.
 Buy the profile here.

-The project is currently in construction stage and is expected to start commercial production in 2024.
+The project is currently in commissioning stage and is expected to start commercial production in 2024.
 Final investment decision (FID) of the project was approved in 2018.
 The Tecoalli conventional oil development will includes fixed platform.

 Field participation details